kmehltretter82/frama-c-linux/ivette/src/sandbox/sandbox.md

 Typically, the documentation will be displayed in the application's modal.

+### link pattern

+You can use the special tag `[link-<id>-<label>]` in a markdown file.
+It allows you to use a link to navigate to other pages in the documentation.
+The added link uses the documentation history.
+You can use it to save navigation on the same page.

+[icon-WARNING]: `-` prohibited in `<label>`.

+example: link to frama-c AST [link-framac-ast-AST]

 ### help.tsx

 This file contains components that make it easier to display documentation in your components.